Table of Contents

 Is Db tuning the same as C sharp?

-Yes, Db tuning is the same as C sharp.
+Yes, Db tuning is the same as C sharp standard.
 They are both one and a half steps lower than standard tuning.

 How do I tune my guitar to C sharp?